jahio/app-server-arena/readme.md

 ### Lonestar Ruby Conference, Austin, TX: July 19th, 2013

-# NOTE: THIS DOCUMENT IS A WORK IN PROGRESS.

-There may be technical inaccuracies or omissions at this point.
-These are being fact checked prior to the conference.

 This repository contains code, notes and other assets pertaining to my talk entitled "App Server Arena" that was/is to be given at Lonestar Ruby Conf in 2013.